 Selecting the Right Vial for Your Application

-Selecting the correct autosampler vial ensures accurate, reproducible results and protects both sample and instrument.
-Key factors include instrument compatibility, sample volume, and chemical compatibility.
-Borosilicate glass, amber glass, and plastic vials each serve distinct functions—from high-performance chromatography to general-purpose testing.
+Borosilicate glass, amber glass, and plastic vials each serve specific purposes—from high-performance chromatography to general laboratory testing.
 A secure closure and compatible septa prevent leaks and preserve sample quality during injection and storage.

 Compatibility with Analytical Instruments

-Considerations for Sample Volume and Chemical Compatibility
+Sample Volume and Chemical Compatibility

 Best Practices for Using Autosampler Vials

-Ensuring Sample Integrity through Proper Vial Sealing
+Ensuring Sample Integrity Through Proper Sealing

 Tips for Avoiding Common Autosampler Vial Issues